 Quality Improvement Plan

-Our quality improvement plan (QIP) sets our hospital’s goals and priorities for improving the quality of care that we provide to patients.
-The plan also outlines how we are going to go about making changes so that we can achieve our goals.
+Our quality improvement plan (QIP) sets the goals and priorities for improving the quality of care we provide to patients.
 This is a key plan for ensuring a quality patient experience.

 More information on QIPs